swiftlang/swift-evolution/proposals/testing/0011-issue-handling-traits.md

 The closure parameter of `compactMapIssues(_:)` currently has one parameter of type `Issue` and returns an optional `Issue?` to support returning `nil` in order to suppress an issue.
+If an issue handler wants to modify an issue, it first needs to copy it to a mutable variable (`var`), mutate it, then return the modified copy.
+These copy and return steps require extra lines of code within the closure, and they could be eliminated if the parameter was declared `inout`.

-This closure could instead have a `Void` return type and its parameter could be `inout`, and this would mean that use cases that involve modifying an issue would not need to first copy the issue to a variable (`var`) before modifying it.
+The most straightforward way to achieve this would be for the closure to instead have a `Void` return type and for its parameter to become `inout`.
 However, in order to _suppress_ an issue, the parameter would also need to become optional (`inout Issue?`) and this would mean that all usages would first need to be unwrapped.
 This feels non-ergonomic, and would differ from the standard library's typical pattern for `compactMap` functions.

+Another way to achieve this ([suggested](https://forums.swift.org/t/st-0011-issue-handling-traits/80644/3) by [@Val](https://forums.swift.org/u/Val) during proposal review) could be to declare the return type of the closure `Void?` and the parameter type `inout Issue` (non-optional).
+This alternative would not require unwrapping the issue first and would still permit suppressing issues by returning `nil`.
+It could also make one of the alternative names (such as `transformIssues` discussed below) more fitting.
+However, this is a novel API pattern which isn't widely used in Swift, and may be confusing to users.
+There were also concerns raised by other reviewers that the language's implicit return for `Void` may not be intentionally applied to `Optional<Void>` and that this mechanism could break in the future.

 ### Alternate names for the static trait functions